Holographic Batteries

 Let us restrict to the $x\geq 0$ region of the horizon, since the behaviour in the $x \leq 0$ region is similar by symmetry.
 In the left-hand panel of Fig. \ref{fig:affine_and_expansion}, we plot the affine parameter along the generator against the $x$ coordinate in a log plot.

-Given our affinely-parameterised null geodesic $U^a$, the $B$-tensor is given by $B_{IJ}=\nabla_I U_J$, where $I$ and $J$ run over $\{v,\phi\}$, and the expansion and shear are the trace and symmetric-traceless parts of this tensor, where now the induced metric on constant $x$ slices of the horizon, $h_{IJ}$, is used to raise and lower indices:
+Given our affinely-parameterised null geodesic $U^a$, the $B$-tensor is given by $B_{IJ}=\nabla_I U_J$, where $I$ and $J$ run over $\{v,\phi\}$.
+The expansion, $\Theta$, and shear, $\sigma_{IJ}$, are the trace and symmetric-traceless parts of this tensor, respectively.
 The fact that $\lambda'(x)\to 0$ as $x \to 0$ means that the expansion and shear diverge as $x \to 0$ along the horizon.
 In the right-hand panel of Fig. \ref{fig:affine_and_expansion} we have plotted the expansion against the affine parameter along the generator of the $x>0$ region of the horizon.

-It seems, in both this case and other solutions containing a flowing horizon \cite{Fischetti:2012vt, Santos:2020kmq, Biggs:2022lvi}, that the past boundary is situated at the point at which the flow along the horizon emanates from and, moreover, that the expansion diverges at this point.
-The key difference is that in the previous cases, the flow was induced by a temperature difference between the boundary black holes meaning that the past boundary tended to be the hotter boundary horizon, whereas in the current case there is no temperature difference; the flow is instead induced by the Joule effect, and it emerges from $x=0$ and proceeds outwards, towards the boundary black holes which are situated at $x =\pm 1$.
+In flowing horizons, the past boundary is generally situated at the point at which the flow along the horizon emanates from and, moreover, the expansion diverges at this point.
+In the previous cases \cite{Fischetti:2012vt, Santos:2020kmq, Biggs:2022lvi}, the flow was induced by a temperature difference between the boundary black holes meaning that the past boundary tended to be the hotter boundary horizon.
+However, in the current case there is no temperature difference; the flow is instead induced by the Joule effect, emerging from $x=0$ and proceeding outwards, towards the boundary black holes, situated at $x =\pm 1$.
 Hence, our case is distinct in that the past boundary is situated spatially in the \textit{centre} of the horizon with the future-directed horizon generators extending outwards in either direction.
+This has another interesting consequence: at $x=0$ (and only at $x=0$), the generator $U^a$ coincides with the stationary Killing vector, $U^a \propto (\partial_v)^a$, meaning that the Killing vector is a generator of the horizon only on a proper submanifold of the horizon.
+To our knowledge, this feature has so far not been found to occur in any other instances of flowing horizons.